Understanding Justification and Sanctification

 The impact this has had on the church is disastrous, because it leaves no sense of urgency to be sanctified – i.e. live holy lives before God and man.
 The witness we then show the world is weak as we demonstrate that Christ cannot save us from our sins like He promised (Mat 1:21), therefore nullifying the entire purpose of Christ’s incarnation and life, and in reality, leaving us in a state of the Romans 7 scenario i.e. bondage to sin and still separated from the life of God.

 Scripture says that without the sanctification we will not see God in peace.
 (Heb 12:14)

 Therefore, it is imperative that we understand our obligation to be sanctified in our walk with Him.
 For it is our sanctification as well as our justification that brings about our salvation (2Th 2:13).
 Notice then that the sanctification process is not a life-long experience, but we receive it the moment we exercise saving faith (as demonstrated above).
 Paul addresses the church in Corinth as those who have been sanctified (1Co 1:2).
 Hence, they had already received their sanctification!
 It is not a life-long process but an instantaneous reception through faith.
-And God’s Word obligates us to maintain our sanctification through faith in Christ who abides within us.
+And God’s Word obligates us to maintain our sanctification through continued faith in Christ who abides within us.

 This does not mean that we can never sin again.
 The Spirit within us does not remove the possibility to sin, but it does remove the propensity.

-If (not when – as is often taught) we sin again, we turn to our Advocate, Christ (1Jn 2:1), and appeal to God again for a good conscience (1Pe 3:21).
+If, not when – (as is often taught) we sin again, we turn to our Advocate, Christ (1Jn 2:1), and appeal to God again for a good conscience (1Pe 3:21).
 (See “Is it if or when we sin?”).